Skip to main content

 });

-API keys are scoped to a Wallet Profile — they can only operate on wallets registered within that profile.
-Store them securely and rotate them regularly.
+Profile-scoped API keys can only operate on wallets registered within that profile.
+Admin keys are read-only across all profiles.
+Store all keys securely and rotate them regularly.
 Create separate keys for different environments (dev, staging, production).

 Security Best Practices